Tuesday, March 30, 2010

 Went to Buck’s Grill for dinner and learned that in Utah you can bring your own wine in and pay a corkage fee.
 I had buffalo meat loaf and John had ½ rack of ribs, huge portions once again.

 Friday had breakfast at Sunflower and then checked out.
-Checked out Hole N the Wall – really trashy funny place.
+On our way to Bluff checked out Hole N the Wall – really trashy funny place.

 We decided to turn off highway 95 on the spur of the moment and head towards lake Powell.
 Stopped to visit Natural Bridges NP and then decided not to continue to Lake Powell but rather head to Monument Valley which was a good decision.

-Stayed at the Desert Rose inn in Bluff Utah for the night in a cabin.
+Stayed at the Desert Rose Inn in Bluff Utah link above) for the night in a cabin.
 Nice but nothing special.
 Went to the Twin Rock café for a beer and some frybread with different cheeses, delicious but filling.
 Drove around and then went to the Cottonwood Steak House for dinner.

 Saturday drove to Colorado to visit Mesa Verde.
 This was definitely a highlight.